eathandueno/CSS-showcase/README.md

-# Pre-Bootcamp-Public
-This repository is for my Pre-Bootcamp checklist
+# Here are some of my personal practice projects